- Reverse sneezing is usually not a cause for concern.

 What Causes Reverse Sneezing?

-Although the exact cause of reverse sneezing is unknown, acute episodes are often a response to something temporary in the dog’s environment.
+Although the exact cause is unknown, acute episodes are often a response to something temporary in the dog’s environment.
 According to Dr. Teller, “Anything that can cause irritation of the throat can trigger an episode.”
 It could be a perfume or cleaning product, allergenic particles in the air, or even a sudden change in temperature like going outside on a cold day.
 Overexcitement or vigorous activity can also bring on an episode, as can pulling too hard on a leash.

 Many times, a reverse sneeze is just a dog’s way of clearing excess mucus from the nasal passages, says Dr. Suma M. Rao, clinical assistant professor at Purdue University Department of Veterinary Sciences.
 “If human adults have mucus in their nose, they would blow their nose.
 If children had the same thing, they would let it run down their face.
 Dogs suck mucus to the back of their mouths, and that is what makes the unusual sound.”